 (6) Collect the information needed to prepare the reports required by division (C) of this section.

 (B) The director shall convene the meetings required by division (A) of this section at the director's discretion, but not less than twice each calendar year.

-(C) Not later than the thirty-first day of January of every third year beginning in 2021, the director shall submit a report to the general assembly in accordance with section 101.68 of the Revised Code that addresses or contains all of the following for the three-year period preceding the report's submission:
+(C) Not later than the thirty-first day of January of each even-numbered year beginning in 2018, the director shall submit a report to the general assembly in accordance with section 101.68 of the Revised Code that addresses or contains all of the following for the two-year period preceding the report's submission: